Financial Reporting Council announce proposed changes to FRS 102

 The FRC plan to issue the amendments in December 2017 with the proposed amendments to be effective for accounting periods beginning on or after 1st January 2019.
 The key changes have been highlighted below -

-The FRC are proposing a principle-based description e.g a reasonable compensation for basic lending risks, to be added to Section 11.
+Classification of financial instruments: the FRC are proposing a principle-based description e.g a reasonable compensation for basic lending risks, to be added to Section 11.
 This will be relevant for those instruments which do not fall to be classified as basic based on the detailed conditions.
-The aim is to allow additional financial instruments to be classified as basic.
+The aim is to allow additional financial instruments to be classified as basic

 - Requirement to disclose an analysis of changes in net debt